MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-server-ip-requirements.md

 [!INCLUDE [includes](../../includes/hci-applies-to-23h2-22h2.md)]

-In this article describes the IP requirements for deploying a single-server network reference pattern in your environment.
+This article describes the IP requirements for deploying a single-server network reference pattern in your environment.

 ## Deployments without microsegmentation and QoS enabled